sourcegraph/about/content/blogposts/2024/gp-understanding-generator-functions-in-python-with-cody.md

 ![Introduction to Cody](https://storage.googleapis.com/sourcegraph-assets/blog/gp-understanding-generator-functions-in-python-with-cody/image_001.jpg)

-### Demonstration of how Cody can assist in understanding and working with Generator functions
+### Demonstration of how Cody can assist in understanding and working with generator functions

 Let's see how Cody AI can help you navigate through generator functions.
 Suppose you want to create a generator that generates the Fibonacci series.
 Here is how you can do it: